Words by Lula Criado

 What’s your favourite time of the day?

 Night-time.
 I love silence.
 I love the autonomy I get from it.
 I can organize everything just the way I want it.
-I work, I eat, I sleep a little.
+I work, I eat, and I sleep a little.
 Night-time is the least stressful for me.
 I feel free.
 I love it when I know that people around me are asleep.
 I love being able to hear that silence.

 And when everything slows down – it’s as if time goes more slowly, as if I have more of it.
 During the day I’m in constant interaction with people, I can’t focus on myself and my work –on contemplating.